Quantum statistics and self-interference in extended colliders: Estimation of spatial width of the scattered wave packet and the condition on the emission rate at the sources

 \subsection{Comment on the case with many particles emitted from the source}

 Here, we would like to see the case where we have multiple particles simultaneously in the collider emitted from the source(s).
-We begin by estimating the probability having two particles within the time interval $\epsilon \sim \frac{L}{v}$ given the source, say $S_{1}$ emitted $n$ number of particles.
+We begin by estimating the probability of having two particles within the time interval $\epsilon \sim \frac{L}{v}$ given the source, say $S_{1}$ emitted $n$ number of particles.
 So, the probability of having two particles within the time interval $\epsilon$ with emission of $n$ number particle, $P_{n}^{(2)}$,

 where $\epsilon(2T-\epsilon)$ corresponds to the area of the strip in the phase space where the particles are within time interval $\epsilon$.
-Lets assume that $\epsilon$ is small compared to $T$ and therefore we can neglect $\epsilon^{2}$ terms,
+Let us assume that $\epsilon$ is small compared to $T$ and therefore we can neglect $\epsilon^{2}$ terms,

 In the case where we have lots of particles emitted from the source in a given time interval $T$, we can approximate the above calculated probability as follows,

 where we have used the fact that on average we have $n=\lambda T$ number of particles from the source(s).
 Generalizing this formula to find the probability of having three particles within the time interval $\epsilon$ is given as,